Young Ireland: Retreat from Repeal

 The Nation was loyal to O'Connell when, in October 1843, he stood down the Repeal movement at Clontarf.
 The government had deployed troops and artillery to enforce a ban on what O'Connell had announced as the last "monster meeting" in the Year of Repeal.
 (In August at the Hill of Tara crowds had been estimated in the hostile reporting of The Times at close to a million).
 O'Connell submitted at once.
 He cancelled the rally and sent out messengers to turn back the approaching crowds.

 Although in Duffy's view, the decision deprived the Repeal movement of "half its dignity and all of its terror", the Young Irelanders acknowledged that the risk of a massacre on many times the scale of "Peterloo" was unacceptable.
 Pressing what they imagined was their advantage, the government had O'Connell, his son John and Duffy convicted of sedition.
 When after three months (the charges quashed on appeal to the House of Lords) they were released, it was Davis and O'Brien who staged O'Connell's triumphal reception in Dublin.

-The first sign of a breach came when Duffy through an open letter in The Nation Duffy pressed O'Connell to affirm Repeal as his object.
+The first sign of a breach came when, through an open letter in The Nation, Duffy pressed O'Connell to affirm Repeal as his object.
 While insisting he would "never ask for or work" for anything less than an independent legislature, O'Connell had suggested he might accept a "subordinate parliament" (an Irish legislature with powers devolved from Westminster) as "an instalment".

 A further, and more serious, rift opened with Davis.
 Davis had himself been negotiating the possibility of a devolved parliament with the Northern reformer William Sharman Crawford.
 The difference with O'Connell was that Davis was seeking a basis for compromise, in the first instance, not at Westminster but in Belfast.